studiocraft/musical-confidence/privacy-policy.markdown

   your Personal Information, we cannot guarantee its absolute security.

 '
+policy-changes: |
-policy-changes: 'This Privacy Policy is effective as of {{ site.time | date: "%B %d,
-  %Y" }} and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+  This Privacy Policy is effective as of and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

-'
-notice: 'WE RESERVE THE RIGHT TO UPDATE OR CHANGE THE PRIVACY POLICY AT ANY TIME AND YOU SHOULD CHECK THIS PRIVACY POLICY PERIODICALLY.
+notice: WE RESERVE THE RIGHT TO UPDATE OR CHANGE THE PRIVACY POLICY AT ANY TIME AND YOU SHOULD CHECK THIS PRIVACY POLICY PERIODICALLY.
 YOUR CONTINUED USE OF THE SERVICE AFTER I POST ANY MODIFICATIONS TO THE PRIVACY POLICY ON THIS PAGE WILL CONSTITUTE YOUR ACKNOWLEDGMENT OF THE MODIFICATIONS AND YOUR CONSENT TO ABIDE AND BE BOUND BY THE MODIFIED PRIVACY POLICY.
-IF I MAKE ANY MATERIAL CHANGES TO THIS PRIVACY POLICY, I WILL NOTIFY YOU EITHER THROUGH THE EMAIL ADDRESS YOU HAVE PROVIDED ME, OR BY PLACING A PROMINENT NOTICE ON THE WEBSITE.
+IF I MAKE ANY MATERIAL CHANGES TO THIS PRIVACY POLICY, I WILL NOTIFY YOU EITHER THROUGH THE EMAIL ADDRESS YOU HAVE PROVIDED ME, OR BY PLACING A PROMINENT NOTICE ON THE WEBSITE.'

-'
 ---